superkerokero/naruhodo/README.md

 ## Change-Log

+* 0.2.2
+  * Tweaks for use with naruhodo-viewer.
 * 0.2.1
-  * Primitive coreference resolution for Japanese KSG.
+  * Primitive coreference resolution for Japanese.
 * 0.2.0
   * Major API change for multi-language support and parallel processing.
   * Parallel processing support for parsing using multiprocessing module.